My first feature length documentary film, It’s a Girl, was released in September 2012 and is screening around the world.

 Shot on location in India and China, It’s a Girl reveals the issue.
 It asks why this is happening, and why so little is being done to save girls and women.

 The film tells the stories of abandoned and trafficked girls, of women who suffer extreme dowry-related violence, of brave mothers fighting to save their daughters’ lives, and of other mothers who would kill for a son.
 Global experts and grassroots activists put the stories in context and advocate different paths towards change, while collectively lamenting the lack of any truly effective action against this injustice.

 It’s a Girl has shown at over 700 screenings in over 20 countries around the world, including the British Parliament in London, the European Union in Brussels, at the UN Commission on the Status of Women, and recently on Capitol Hill in Washington DC.
-It’s a Girl was screened multiple times as a part of International Women’s Day, and inspired the convening of the Vienna Symposium on Feticide.
+It’s a Girl has screened multiple times internationally as a part of International Women’s Day.
 It has been available on Netflix, Hulu, iTunes and many other digital distribution outlets.

 In the first few short months that It’s a Girl hit the world stage, nearly half a million people joined the cause, with close to 1 million actions taken, ranging from signing petitions to donating to our partners working to combat gendercide in India and China on the front lines.
 The film has raised significant exposure and support for the ongoing work of action partners like Women’s Rights Without Frontiers and Invisible Girl Project.

 It has been a valuable tool for reputable universities and respected NGO’s around the world to engage everyone from students to influencers and leaders in the battle to end gendercide.